xpl/get-source/README.md

 file = getSource ('./scripts/index.min.js')
 ```

-Will read the file synchronously (either via XHR, or by filesystem API, depending on the environment).
+Will read the file synchronously (either via XHR or by filesystem API, depending on the environment).
 Result will contain the following fields:

 ```javascript
 file.path  // normalized file path